kungfuai/sql-chemistry/DESIGN_SPEC.md

     .all()
 ```

-2. Use filter_by and specify just the attribute (SQLish, hence 1 equals sign)
+2. Use filter_by and specify just the attribute (uses keyword args, relies on columns pulled in query clause)
 ```python
 with AppSession("kungfu_pets") as session:
     session.query(OfficePetsModel)